micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-25-rashi_en.md

 ### passuk 4

 ### passuk 5
 <b>Avraham gave.</b> R. Nechemia said: [He gave him] the blessings [and] a legal certificate.
 For God had said to Avraham “And you will be a blessing,” [i.e.,] the blessings are entrusted to you so that you may bless whomever you wish.
-Avraham, then, entrusted them to Yitzchak.
+Avraham, then, entrusted them to Yitzchok.

 ### passuk 6
 <b>The concubines.</b> It is written lacking [the letter י' to denote] that there was only one concubine, [for] Hagar was identical with Keturah.
 Wives are [those that are married] with a <i>kesubah.</i> Concubines are those who have no <i>kesubah.</i> As is explained in Sanhedrin concerning the wives and concubines of Dovid.